amsaid1989/us-uk-translator/README.md

 Therefore, I wanted to go the other way around.
 Start from the text provided, break it down into phrases and then search for those specific phrases in the dictionaries.

+***NOTE:*** For a real-life project, my approach is probably over-engineered.
+However, since I am doing this for practicing, I wanted to see if I can find alternative solutions to the same problem.

 ## Breaking down my approach

 The logic is broken into several modules that all live under the `components` directory.